Hunt Seasons

 (Photo courtesy of Jim Mertz, Suddenly Still Photography)

-Fall Formal Season, October and November, is the time of year when hunting is at its peak (we are a drag hunt, click here to learn more).
+Fall Formal Season, October and November, is the time of year when foxhunting is at its peak.
 Our hounds should now be hunting well and horses are fit and ready, having been through their fall pre-season.

 Our Fall Formal Seasons begins with the Blessing of the Hounds on the first Saturday of October.
 The blessing of hunting hounds is an ancient practice that today features traditions and rituals developed over the centuries.
 After the hounds, horses, foxes, foxhunters, and landowners have been blessed, the hunt begins.
 Please join us for this celebratory day and for many of our fall hunts when riding in New England is finest!